matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 'opaque IDs' from [MSC1597](https://github.com/matrix-org/matrix-spec-proposals/blob/rav/proposals/id_grammar/proposals/1597-id-grammar.md#opaque-ids).

 ### Specify behaviour on room leave
-If the client sees the party it is in a call with leave the room, the client should treat this as a hangup event for any calls that are in progress.
+If the client sees the user it is in a call with leave the room, the client should treat this as a hangup event for any calls that are in progress.
 No specific requirement is given for the situation where a client has sent an invite and the invitee leaves the room, but the client may wish to treat it as a rejection if there are no more users in the room who could answer the call